ipfabric/docs/docs/IP_Fabric_GUI/management/configuration.md

 Let's go from the bottom of the output:

-- `Last change At` is `2024-01-02, 16:13:53 Z` and `Last Check At` is `2024-01-08, 12:33:21 Z` with status `no change`
+- `Last change At` is `2024-01-02, 16:13:53 Z`, and `Last Check At` is `2024-01-08, 12:33:21 Z` with status `no change`.
-  - it means there were no configuration file changes between these two timestamps
+  - It means there were no configuration file changes between these two timestamps.
-  - configuration file was checked multiple times and status transitioned from `changed` to `no change`
+  - Configuration file was checked multiple times, and status transitioned from `changed` to `no change`.
-- `Last Change At` is `2024-01-08, 12:43:55 Z` and `Last Check At` is `2024-01-08, 12:43:55 Z` with status `changed`
+- `Last Change At` is `2024-01-08, 12:43:55 Z`, and `Last Check At` is `2024-01-08, 12:43:55 Z` with status `changed`.
-  - it means that configuration file changed
+  - It means that configuration file changed.
-  - the status is set to `changed`
+  - The status is set to `changed`.

 ## Comparing Configurations